Rotarians, partners and family members celebrated the club's 48th birthday in style at The Views restaurant at the Werribee Golf Club.

-The Rotary Club of Werribee's international project to build a water well at the Sir Tito Winyi Secondary School in the village of Masindi in Northern Uganda is now underway.
+The Rotary Club of Werribee is proud to report that their international project to build a new bore-water system at the Sir Tito Winyi Secondary School in the village of Masindi in Northern Uganda has been completed.

-When completed, the new bore system will supply 400 students and 1600 villagers with clean water.
-Currently senior school children walk several kilometers each day to fill 20-litre containers with dirty water for consumption during the day.
+The new system will supply 400 students and 1600 villagers with clean water.
+For many years, senior school children walked several kilometers each day to fill 20-litre containers with dirty water for consumption during the day.

-The project cost is $80,000AUD.
-Funds were raised by donations from 10 supporting Rotary clubs, generous personal donations and matching grants from District 9800 funds and a Rotary International Global Grant.
+Funds for the project were raised by donations from 10 supporting Rotary clubs, generous personal donations and matching grants from District 9800 funds and a Rotary International Global Grant.

 Click here to view other images of the project.